Beta Testing Awards Program - Care Hub

 Cost Management Strategy:

-With 50 participants earning an average of 52,000 CCC each, total beta program distribution = 2.6 million CCC tokens
+With 50 participants earning an average of 52,000 CareTokens each, total beta program distribution = 2.6 million CareTokens

 At $0.0088 ICO price, this represents approximately $22,880 in total value (~$458 per participant).
 This controlled allocation ensures sustainable token economics while providing meaningful rewards for valuable community contributions.